slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On selling, negotiation and price

-We're all in sales anytime we interact.
+We're all in sales.

 To sell is to deal with objections.
 Sales used to be about information asymmetry but now it's mostly [applied persuasion](chapter_3_action.md#on-charming) and keeping [relationships]().
 Best sellers are now ambiverts.

 > *'Traditional selling: extroverts -> cold calling -> tech made it more difficult
 Intruding (to get your foot in the door)